-Grogan’s research covers a range of topics related to psychology and American culture.
+Grogan’s research covers a range of topics related to psychology, psychotherapy, and American culture.
 She has presented papers on humanistic psychology, American psychotherapy, psychedelics, Alcoholics Anonymous, the philosophy of psychological science, and the relationship of psychology to women’s liberation and civil rights for the American Studies Association, the American Historical Association, Cheiron International Association for the History of Social and Behavioral Sciences, and the American Psychology Association.

 Originally from Connecticut, Grogan now lives in Austin, Texas with her husband, writer Daniel Oppenheimer, and her two children, Jolie and Asa.

 Jessica Grogan is available for speaking engagements through the HarperCollins Speakers Bureau (firstname.lastname@example.org).